robin-raymond/zax.io/compiler-directives.md

 ### The `inline` function directives

-The `inline` directive ``[[inline]]`` can be used to signal to the compiler when to inline a `final` function directly into code or when to call the function as an explicit function call.
+The `inline` directive ``[[inline=option]]`` can be used to signal to the compiler when to inline a `final` function directly into code or when to call the function as an explicit function call.
 By default the compiler will decide if inlining a function is desirable.

+The following options are available for the inline directive:
+* `maybe` (default) - the compiler decides if it is best to `inline` the function or not
+* `always` - the compiler is forced to `inline` the function but all variables declared are not visible to the caller's scope
+* `descope` - the compiler is forced to `inline` the function and all variables declared are visible to the caller's scope
+* `never` - the compiler may never `inline` this function

 ````zax
 // prefer the function to inline